 Public Biography

-Jorge Ferrer, MD, MBA, FAMIA, FHIMSS, has practiced healthcare informatics since 2000 within the U.S. Federal government with expertise in health informatics policy, standards, perioperative care informatics, innovations, interoperability, and distributed ledger technology (blockchain) in healthcare.
-He specializes in federal healthcare informatics and surgical assisting in complex surgery in the private sector.
+Jorge Ferrer, MD, MBA, FAMIA, FHIMSS, has practiced healthcare informatics since 2000 within the U.S. Federal government with expertise in health informatics policy, standards, perioperative care informatics, provider directory innovations, interoperability, and distributed ledger technology (blockchain) in healthcare.
+Dr. Ferrer specializes in federal healthcare informatics and surgical assisting in complex surgery in the private sector.
+Jorge currently works as an Informatics Health System Specialist in the U.S Department of Veterans Affairs.
+He is an Adjunct Assistant Professor at the UTHealth School of Biomedical Informatics.

 Affiliations